eudoxia0/eudoxia0.github.io/article/_posts/2023-04-30-two-years-ocaml.md

     - de gustibus yadda yadda
     - I am not a partisan about syntax.
     - I genuinely think C, Java, Lisp, Pascal and ML can be beautiful in their own ways.

-- aesthetics
+## Aesthetics

 - good for math
+    - ml was born a theorem prover
 - bad for everything else
 - ML syntax feels like it's "hanging in the air"
 - expression orientation cuts both ways
     - pro: simple and general
     - cons: it's easy to create complicated, arbitrarily nested code
         - requires discipline to avoid doing this
         - statement oriented languages force you to flatten things

-- declaration order
+## declaration order

 - the following code
     - example
 - will not compile, you have to rewrite it like this
     - example
 - to have the declarations appear in order. alternatively, you can use an and chain
     - example
 - same is true for types
 - and chains let you put declarations in the right order
 - having an entire module be a `let rec ... and ... and ... and` feels brittle
 - you also can't interleave functions and types
 - so you have to put all your types upfront

-- currying is bad
+## currying is bad

 - punctuation is good
 - adjacency is not syntax
 - it's "cute"
 - comes at a high cost
 - every time you
     - forget an argument
     - add an argument
     - mess up argument order
 - you don't get an error to that effect
     - rather, you get a type error that is a consequence of your mistake
 - you learn gradually to pattern-match error messages to actual errors
     - if you see an error like "something something is a function typoe", you forgot a type
     - if you see an error like "foo is not a function type", you added an extra type
 - You can avoid it with tuples but it makes type annotations harder

-- awkward comment syntax
+## awkward comment syntax

 - no single-line comment syntax
 - only block comments
 - `(* derp *)` is torture to write
 - comments can be nested, as in Common Lisp, which is good for commenting-out large chunks of code

-- type annotation syntax
+## type annotation syntax

 - inconsistent
     - tuples
         - `a * b` is a type
         - `(a, b)` is a tuple constructor
         - haskell does this right
     - generics are kinda weird
         - `int list` means `list[int]`
         - modern languages have converged on a notation like `name[tyarg, ..., tyarg]`.
         - haskell not much better: `Maybe Int`.
 For the love of God: give me punctuation.

-- semicolons work sometimes
+## semicolons work sometimes

 - semicolons are, as you'd expect, for sequencing
 - example that works
 - example that doesn't work
 - makes it hard to insert a debugging print somewhere

-- weirdnesses
+## weirdnesses

 - as above: tuple type vs. tuple constructor
 - tuple is `(a,b,c)` list is `[a;b;c]`
 - i guess `,` is an infix operator or something

-- nested match statements
+## nested match statements

 - which appear everywhere
 - have to be parenthesized, so larger functions end up looking lisp-ish with a chain of close parentheses at the end
     - you can avoid this by refactoring each match into a separate function, but then you get the long and chains

 # PPX